Salman Al-Moasher

-Salman Al-Moasher (سلمان المؤشر; born 5 October 1988) is a Saudi Arabian footballer who plays as a winger for Pro League club Al-Ahli and the Saudi Arabia national team.
+Salman Al-Moasher (سلمان المؤشر; born 5 October 1988) is a Saudi Arabian footballer who plays for Al-Wehda a winger.
+He is a former Saudi Arabia international having represented them from 2012 until 2018.

 Career

 Salman Al-Moasher started his career at Heraa in his hometown of Mecca.
 In 2005, he received offers from Al-Ahli, Al-Nassr and Al-Shabab.
 He also received an offer from Khaled Al-Hubaish, the head of youth development at Al Hilal at the time, to join Al-Hilal's youth team.
 Al-Moasher eventually agreed to Al-Hilal's offer and officially joined their youth team.

 Al-Moasher made his first-team debut for Al-Hilal on 7 January 2008 in the league match against Al-Wehda.
 He scored the only goal of the game in the 45th minute.
 On 12 January 2008, Al-Moasher scored his second goal for the club as Al-Hilal defeated Al-Wehda 3–1 at home.
 Despite scoring twice, Al-Moasher was unable to break into the first team and made just 4 appearances throughout all competitions in the 2007–08 season.
 On 15 December 2008, Al-Moasher made his final appearance for the club in the 2–0 away win against Al-Raed.
 In January 2010, Al-Moasher joined Al-Qadsiah on loan until the end of the season.
 However, he failed to make a single appearance for the club and returned to Al-Hilal following the conclusion of the season.